awsdocs/aws-elemental-medialive-user-guide/doc_source/inputs-supported-containers-and-codecs.md

 # Supported Codecs for Inputs<a name="inputs-supported-containers-and-codecs"></a>

+The following table lists the codecs that MediaLive supports for source content\.

 | Container | Video Codecs | Audio Codecs |
 | --- | --- | --- |